moniafavaro/info-session/JavaScript/JS-challenges.md

 console.log(sumArray([2, 3, -1, 5, 7, 9, 10, 15, 95]));
 ```

-- In this challenge we create a function, using the `function` keyword, named `sumArray` that passes an array `arr` as a parameter.
+- In this challenge we create a function, using the `function` keyword, named `sumArray` that passes `arr` as a parameter.
 - The function defines a variable `sum` with an initial value of 0 and uses a `for loop` to iterate over each element in the array `arr`.
 On each iteration, the current element of the array is added to the `sum` variable.
 - Finally, the function returns the final value of `sum`, which is the sum of all elements in the array.
 Then we call the function passing an `array` as the argument `[2, 3, -1, 5, 7, 9, 10, 15, 95]`.
-The code then logs, with `console.log`, the result of calling `sumArray`, the output will be the sum of all elements in the `array`, which is 145.
+The code then logs, with `console.log`, the result of calling `sumArray`.
+The output will be the sum of all elements in the `array`, which is 145.
 <br/>

 ---

 - Create a function called sumNum that calculate the sum of numbers from 1 to 10